 Whirley cranes first came to American shipyards in the 1920s and became an omnipresent feature of during World War II.
 They evolved from gantry cranes, which are cranes that travel on the ground and are mounted on tall legs.
 By adding a revolving mechanism on the platform at the top of the legs, the whirley crane was born.
 The flexibility and high lifting capacity of the cranes made them popular in shipyards.
 Two or more cranes could do a joint lift for objects too heavy for a single crane.
+120

 Although a wide variety of crane makes and models existed, the typical whirley crane at UIW stood approximately 60' tall at the operator's level, ran on tracks from 24' to 32' wide, and had a 100' boom.
-The height of the crane's legs allowed a truss design that permitted vehicles and material to pass beneath them, ensuring the free flow of traffic on the wharves and docks.
+121 The height of the crane's legs allowed a truss design that permitted vehicles and material to pass beneath them, ensuring the free flow of traffic on the wharves and docks.
 Electric motors fed by a third rail powered the cranes.

 Whirley cranes form the final step of the materials handling system of a shipyard.
 Rail carts move parts fabricated in the machine shop or plate shop to staging areas around the cranes.
 Welding platforms around the shipyard occupied space within the reach of one or more whirly cranes.
 The cranes moved the finished part to its assembly point on the ship under construction.
 Previous to World War II, a slip or wet basin did not always have cranes operating on either side of it.
-The tight time schedules and heavy lifting requirements of wartime production demands mandated an expanded use of cranes, frequently with two cranes on either side of a slip or wet basin.
-Two cranes per side also permitted the occasional four crane joint lift of extremely
+The tight time schedules and heavy lifting requirements of wartime production demands mandated an expanded use of cranes, frequently with two cranes on either side of a slip or wet

-&lt;sup>118 Pier 10 was part of the World War II submarine repair base owned by the U.S. Navy and operated by Bethlehem, located several block to the north, off of 16th Street.
-Only fragments of the wharf structure associated with this base remain.
+118 Pier 10 was part of the World War II submarine repair base owned by the U.S. Navy and operated by Bethlehem, located several block to the north, off of 16th Street.
+Only fragments of the wharf structure associated with this base remain

-&lt;sup>119 Plans of the San Francisco Yard, Bethlehem Steel Company, Shipbuilding Division 1944-1945, Sheet 1.
-Richmond Shipyard #3 HAER documentation, 130.
+119 Plans of the San Francisco Yard, Bethlehem Steel Company, Shipbuilding Division 1944-1945, Sheet 1.

+120 Richmond Shipyard #3 HAER documentation, 130.

-Build Ships, 63.
+121 Build Ships, 63.